Why a GIS Degree?

 How Do Online GIS Degrees Work?

-Online GIS classes are similar in structure to concrete classes.
-With the addition of rich audio and video media (often of professors in brick-and-mortar classes), participating fully in an online GIS course takes about the same amount of time as sitting in lecture, labs, and tests on the university campus - and don't forget the course readings!
-Often online coursework provides more opportunities to check your newfound knowledge in the form of online quizzes and questions about the material.
-In order to try out whether the online course environemtn is one that works with your learning style and lifestyle, try a campus course that has a virtual classroom environment in order to give a feeling for what an online class might entail.
+Online GIS classes are similar in structure to on campus classes.
+With rich audio and video media (often of professors in brick-and-mortar classes), participating fully in an online GIS course takes about the same amount of time as sitting in lecture, labs, and tests on the university campus - and don't forget the course readings!
+Often online coursework provides more opportunities to check your newfound knowledge in the form of quizzes and questions about the material.
+To gauge if the online course format suits your learning style and lifestyle, consider enrolling in a campus course with a virtual classroom setting.
+This will provide a glimpse into what participating in an online class might involve.

 What If I Have Questions About the Online GIS Degree Learning Format and Process?